dendibakh/perf-book/chapters/9-Optimizing-Memory-Accesses/9-0 Source Code Tuning For CPU.md

 * If a problem is a highly parallelizable computation, make it threaded, or consider running it on a GPU.
 * Use async IO to avoid blocking while waiting for IO operations.
 * Leverage using more RAM to reduce the amount of CPU and IO you have to use (memoization, look-up tables, caching of data, compression, etc.)

+## Five Optimization Categories

+* Algorithmic optimizations.
+For example, use quicksort instead of bubblesort.
+* Parallelize computations.
+Doing multiple things at the same time.
+Concurency is used in all the layers of the HW and SW stacks.
+Examples: distribute the work across several threads, balance load between many servers in the data center, keep multiple concurent network connections to overlap the request latency, etc.
+* Eliminate redundant work.
+Don't do work that you don't need or have already done.
+Hoisting things outside of loops, excessive copies caused by passing by value.
+* Batching.
+Send large TCP packets instead of many small ones, allocate large block of memory rather than allocating space for hundreds of tiny objects, processing big matricies in smaller blocks (tiles).
+* Ordering.
+Changing the layout of the data to allow sequential memory accesses, grouping hot functions together and place them closer to each other in the binary, sort the array of C++ polymorphic objects based on their types to allow better prediction of virtual function calls.

+Some optimizations fall under multiple categories, for example, we can say that vectorization is a combination of parallel execution and batching; loop blocking is a manifestation of batching and eliminating redundant work.

+## Algorithmic optimizations {.unlisted .unnumbered}

+Standard algorithms and data structures don't always work well for performance-critical workloads.
+For example, a linked list is pretty much deprecated in favor of 'flat' data structures.
+Traditionally every new node of the linked list is dynamically allocated.
+Besides invoking many costly[^7] memory allocations, this will likely result in a situation where all the elements of the list are scattered in memory.
+Traversing such a data structure requires random memory access for every element.
+Even though algorithmic complexity is still O(N), in practice, the timings will be much worse than of a plain array.
+Some data structures, like binary trees, have natural linked-list-like representation, so it might be tempting to implement them in a pointer chasing manner.
+However, more efficient "flat" versions of those data structures exist, see `boost::flat_map`, `boost::flat_set`.

+Even though the algorithm you choose is best known for a particular problem, it might not work best for your particular case.
+For example, a binary search is optimal for finding an element in a sorted array.
+However, this algorithm usually suffers from branch mispredictions since every test of the element value has a 50% chance of being true.
+This is why on a small-sized (less than 20 elements) array of integers, linear search is usually better.

 ## Data-Driven Optimizations {.unlisted .unnumbered}